mjambon/vanity/README.md

 Documentation
 --

-Once installed, check out the output of `ad --help`.
+Once installed, check out the output of `vanity --help`.
 The following output formats are supported:

 * HTML snippet or standalone page